Interview Question How To Handle Conflict

 "In my previous role as a project manager at Tech Solutions, I encountered a conflict with a senior developer regarding the implementation of a new software feature.
 (Situation) The developer believed that the proposed approach was too complex and would take too long to implement, while I was under pressure to deliver the feature on time and within budget.
 (Task)

 I initiated a meeting with the developer to understand their concerns and explore alternative solutions.
-(Action) I actively listened to their perspective, acknowledged their expertise, and asked clarifying questions to fully grasp their reasoning.
+In practice, (Action) I actively listened to their perspective, acknowledged their expertise, and asked clarifying questions to fully grasp their reasoning.
 I then presented data to support my proposed approach, highlighting its benefits in terms of efficiency and scalability.
 We brainstormed alternative solutions and ultimately agreed on a modified approach that addressed the developer's concerns while still meeting the project requirements.
-(Action)

 Further Tips: